Bartow County DUI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is typically your first court appearance, usually scheduled within a few weeks of your arrest.
-The exact date and time will be on your citation or bond paperwork.
+- When it Happens: The arraignment is your initial court appearance, typically scheduled within a few weeks of your arrest.
+You will receive a notice with the date, time, and location.

-• What to Expect: At the arraignment, the judge will inform you of the charges against you and your constitutional rights, including the right to an attorney.
-You will also be asked to enter a plea.
+- What to Expect: At the arraignment, you will be formally advised of the charges against you.
+The judge will also inform you of your rights, including the right to remain silent and the right to an attorney.

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation to determine if you qualify.
-It's crucial to be honest and upfront about your financial situation.
+- Getting a Court-Appointed Attorney: If you cannot afford an attorney, you can request a court-appointed attorney.
+The court will assess your financial situation to determine if you qualify.

 2. Pre-Trial Hearings